marcioos/advent-of-code-2016/README.md

 My solutions for [Advent of Code 2016](http://adventofcode.com/2016) challenges.
 Java is the language I am more skilled in but I'll try to write everything in Javascript (ES6) since I'm about to shift to web development.

 ## Puzzles
-This table contains marking indicating if I had time to do the challenge of a certain day.

 * Day 1 - [No Time for a Taxicab](http://adventofcode.com/2016/day/1)